and our results.

 We will also identify another 5-6 people who will be at potentially 5-6 times greater risk of certain conditions by using a technique, called SNP profiling.
 Where the alterations are often outside the genes but still within the person’s genome.
-Very few other centres can offer this we are lucky enough that Prof Eeles Lab can do this.
 Single nucleotide polymorphisms (SNP) individually usually cause only a minor increased risk of a disease but if multiple SNPs are found, their cumulative risk of a particular disease may be up to 5-6 times the population risk.

 In total we could identify up to 12% of people with key genetic life changing information